LucasPereira9/AppSocioTorcedor/README.md

 ## YARN INSTALL
 download project dependencies using Yarn install

+## YARN START
+this command is used in a different terminal to start a server.

 ## NPX REACT-NATIVE RUN-ANDROID // Or YARN ANDROID
 to download the app.